William Kempe: Final years

 After his departure from the Chamberlain's Men in early 1599, Kempe continued to pursue his career as a performer.
-In February and March 1600, he undertook what he would later call his "Nine Days Wonder", in which he morris danced from London to Norwich, a distance of about 110 miles or 177 km, a journey which took him nine days (spread over several weeks), often amid cheering crowds.
-Later that year he published a description of the event to prove to doubters that it was true.
+In February and March 1600, he undertook an ordeal in which he morris danced from London to Norwich, a distance of about 110 miles or 177 km, a journey which took him nine days (spread over several weeks), often amid cheering crowds.
+Later that year he published a description of the event, Kempes Nine Daies Wonder, to prove to doubters that it was true.
 His later activities are obscure.
 On evidence from The Travels of the Three English Brothers, he is assumed to have made another European tour, perhaps reaching Italy, but by 1601 he was borrowing money from Philip Henslowe and had joined Worcester's Men.
 The last undoubted mention of him occurs in Henslowe's diary in late 1602.

-Parish records record the death of "Kempe, a man" in St. Saviour, Southwark, late in 1603.
+The parish register of St. Saviour, Southwark, records the death of "William Kempe, a man" on 2 November 1603.
 While this is not necessarily the comedian, the record fits his departure from the documentary record.